 - Environmental Requirements: These are becoming standard practice among many salon owners.
 Discover the local regulations for waste disposal and other sustainable measures.

-Evaluate The Costs of Opening Your Own Salon Business
+Evaluate The Costs of Opening Your Own Hair Salon

 - Salon Equipment: Consider appropriate furniture, like chairs, workstations, and washing basins.
 Then, focus on other necessary tools and products like hairbrushes and towels.

-- Product Inventory: Regardless of having a retail location or not, you will need a stock of beauty products to open a salon.
+- Product Inventory: Regardless of having a retail location or not, you will need a stock of hair styling products to open a hair salon.

 - Management: You should use management software to make accounting transparent and compliant.